moq-wg/moq-transport/draft-ietf-moq-transport.md

 Commonly used terms in this document are described below.

 Client:

-: The party initiating a transport session.
+: The endpoint initiating a MoQ transport session.

+Server:

+: The party accepting an incoming transport session.

+Endpoint:

+: A Client or Server.

+Producer:

+: An endpoint sending media over the network.

+Consumer:

+: An endpoint receiving media over the network.

+Transport session:

+: A raw QUIC connection or a WebTransport session.

 Congestion:

 : Packet loss and queuing caused by degraded or overloaded networks.

-Consumer:

-: An endpoint receiving media over the network.

-Endpoint:

-: A Client or Server.

 Group: